 When you include the protein, healthy fats, and other nutritional benefits of the nuts, seeds, and fruits in this healthy-licious Overnight Oatmeal recipe, you can see why this meal keeps you going all morning.

 This is truly one of my favorite breakfasts.
 It’s also great on camping trips.
 And I’ll often make it before an overnight sailing passage so we have something hearty to eat underway.
+Plus, did you know cinnamon helps to stabilize blood sugar?
+So try adding a little cinnamon to your fruit and other carbs.

 - 1/4 cup organic raisins